-This comprehensive 7-day tour is the perfect introduction to Morocco.
-You’ll travel south through the Imperial cities of Fez and Meknes, Atlas Mountains and Sahara Desert before arriving in Marrakech.
+This comprehensive 7-day tour (which can be extended – see Customise your Tour below and also Tour 6) is the perfect introduction to Morocco.
+You’ll travel south through the Imperial cities of Fez and Meknes, through the Atlas Mountains and Sahara Desert before arriving in Marrakech.

 We’ll pick you up from your accommodation or preferred meeting point in the morning, and start your tour with a visit to the spectacular Hassan II Mosque, one of the only mosques open to foreigners in Morocco, built by King Hassan II between 1987 and 1993.
 At full capacity, the mosque can hold over twenty-five thousand worshippers inside, and eighty thousand worshippers outside in the square.